- HIAB United States

 Heavier cranes are more expensive to move around.
 This is why cranes, crane booms, and other crane parts are now made with SHLA steel.

 Crane Boom Applications

 Cranes can be used in the transport industry for the purpose of systematic loading or unloading of freight from trains or trucks.
 It is most known for use in the construction industry for things such as building materials delivery, steel erection, rooftop delivery, lifting into builds, lifting under bridges, and more!
 High buildings, such as commercial buildings, high-rise apartments, and skyscrapers require cranes for construction.

 Some other types of cranes include knuckle boom cranes, K cranes, tower cranes, side-lifter cranes, rough terrain cranes, and all-terrain cranes.
 These cranes are typically used for lifting and transporting.
 Modern cranes use either internal combustion engines or electric motors to supply power to lift and transport heavy loads.

 Knuckle Boom Crane Suppliers

 The crane and the crane boom are important tools to use for construction, transportation, lifting, and much more.
 Different cranes are able to complete many different tasks.
 HIAB has knuckle boom cranes, crane parts, and much more.
-Contact HIAB today if you have any crane needs or view our selection of knuckle booms!
+As a national crane dealer, Contact HIAB today if you have any crane needs or view our selection of knuckle booms!